Stock market today: Markets slip after latest Fed rate hike

 Advanced Micro Devices fell 9.2% despite reporting stronger profit and revenue than expected.
 It gave a forecast for revenue in the current quarter that fell short of some analysts’ expectations.

 The job market has been one of the strongest pillars supporting the economy recently, though some mixed data recently has suggested it may be softening.
-On one hand, the Fed sees that as helpful in bringing inflation closer to its goal of 2%.
+On one hand, the Fed sees that as helpful in bringing inflation closer to its goal.
 On the other, though, a drop-off would sharply raise the risk of a recession.

 AP Business Writers Elaine Kurtenbach and Matt Ott contributed.